riordanalfredo/personal-blog/app/content/blog/loco-motive-design/index.md

 ## Conclusion

-By following this LOCO-MOTIVE approach, we can modernise legacy code while avoiding common pitfalls like overuse of abstraction or violation of SOLID principles.
-This approach encourages a "Fail Fast" approach, allowing us to identify and address design issues early in the development process.
+By following this LOCO-MOTIVE approach, we can work with legacy code effectively while avoiding common pitfalls like overuse of abstraction or violation of SOLID principles.
+This approach encourages a "Fail Fast Principle", allowing us to identify and address design issues early in the development process.
 Remember, when working with legacy systems, it's crucial to balance the need for improvement with the risks of introducing new complexities.
 LOCO-MOTIVE provides a structured way to make these decisions, ensuring our refactoring efforts lead to more maintainable and flexible code.

 I hope you find this approach helpful in your OO design journey.
 Remember, practice makes perfect, so don't be afraid to apply these concepts in your projects.
 If you have any questions, feel free to reach out.
 Cheers!